 In the digital age, the accessibility of audio production tools has empowered musicians to take on the roles of mix engineers and mastering technicians.
 While the DIY approach can be rewarding, it comes with its set of challenges.
-Understanding the common pitfalls to avoid in DIY audio mixing and mastering is crucial for achieving professional results.
-Here are five common mistakes and practical tips to steer clear of them.
+Understanding the common mistakes and errors to avoid in DIY audio mixing and mastering is crucial for achieving professional results.

 1. Neglecting Room Acoustics